Peter Terry: IRA shooting

 On 18 September 1990 the Provisional Irish Republican Army attempted to kill Terry at his home in Main Road, Milford, Staffordshire.
 The attack took place at 9 pm, while Terry was sitting reading.
 The shooter(s) opened fire through a window, hitting him at least nine times.
 His wife, Betty, Lady Terry, was also shot and injured, near her eye.
 The couple's daughter, Liz, was found suffering from shock.
 Terry's face had to be rebuilt as the shots shattered his face and two high-velocity bullets lodged a fraction of an inch from his brain.
 The then prime minister, Margaret Thatcher, said that she "was utterly appalled and deeply grieved" by the shooting.

 Honours

 In 1983 Terry was made as a Knight Grand Cross of the Order of the Bath.
 However, there was a long period before one of the 34 stalls set aside for the most senior knights fell vacant.
 Finally, in 2006, Terry was installed as a Knight Grand Cross of the Order of the Bath.

 Later life and death

 In later life, Terry and his wife moved to Stoke Mandeville in Buckinghamshire.
 He was a strong supporter of his local church and also a keen golfer until his old leg wound began to give him trouble and restrict his mobility.
 Terry died on 19 December 2017, aged 91.
-He is survived by his wife Betty, daughter Liz, and son Stephen.
+He is survived by his wife, son and daughter.